ddediu/AdhereR/online-only-doc/compute_event_durations/compute_event_durations.md

         `medication.class.colnames` parameter.
       - `presc.daily.dose.colname`: the prescribed daily dose, as given by the `presc.daily.dose.colname` parameter.
-      - `DURATION`: the calculated duration of the supply, based on the total dispensed dose and the prescribed daily dose, starting from the `DISP.START` date.
+      - `episode.start`: the start date of the prescription episode.
-      - `START.PRESC`: the start date of the prescription episode.
+      - `episode.duration`: the duration of the prescription episode in days.
-      - `END.PRESC`: the end date of the prescription episode.
+      - `episode.end`: the end date of the prescription episode.
   - `special_periods`: a `data.table` or `data.frame` with the following
     columns:
       - `ID.colname`: the unique patient ID, as given by the